 The Porcupine Learning Camp started in 2007 and was held at the Porcupine School working with the teachers and students who were in attendance at the summer school program.
 Creative writing, art, a literary magazine and Lego Robotics have been over the course of the years 2007 – 2010.
 The camp was on hiatus for 2011 and was revitalized for the 2012 camps season.

 The Sisseton Learning Camp on the Lake Traverse Reservation started in 2008 and was held at the Goodwill Presbyterian Church.
 The camp moved to the Tiospa Zina Tribal School in 2010 and was held in conjunction with the school’s summer school program.
-This camp is currently on hiatus.
+This camp was put on hiatus at the end of the 2012 camp season.
+The camp will be restarting for the 2018 camp season as the Sisseton Family Learning Camp.

 The Ihanktonwan Learning Camp was started in 2010 and is held at the Marty Indian School.
 The leadership team of the camp works closely with the teachers at the school to identify areas of focus for the summer camp.
 This camp, while held at the school, is not in conjunction with a summer school program.